 While some companies and sectors are engaging heavily with nature conservation and striving for a sustainable footprint from their operations – for example through the Cross Sector Biodiversity Initiative, the Equator Principles and the Natural Capital Coalition and the Roundtable on Sustainable Palm Oil – many are still unaware of the importance of nature and their negative impacts on it, or struggle with how to make meaningful commitments and ensure these commitments are aligned with their business models and profit margins.
-Greater engagement with the private sector is required for understanding how business operations can contribute towards multilateral environmental agreements such as the CBD
+Greater engagement with the private sector is required for understanding how business operations can contribute towards the post-2020 framework.

-With its roots in private sector engagement through the mitigation hierarchy, the conservation hierarchy can provide a transparent framework for understanding the impacts of business operations on nature.
-It can then help companies to explore different pathways to prevent and compensate for these impacts throughout their supply chains, and conduct additional conservation actions.
-This can also be conducted in the context of economic trade offs, allowing businesses to simultaneously achieve economic returns and outcomes for nature.
+With its roots in private sector engagement through the mitigation hierarchy, the Mitigation & Conservation hierarchy can provide a clear step-by-step framework for understanding the impacts of business operations on nature, and exploring pathways to prevent and compensate for these impacts throughout their supply chains, and conduct additional conservation actions.
+This can also be conducted in the context of economic trade offs, allowing businesses to simultaneously achieve economic returns and net positive outcomes for nature.

-Case study examples of private sector applications of the Conservation Hierarchy principles can be found for:
+Case study examples of private sector applications of the Mitigation & Conservation Hierarchy can be found for: